Author Elizabeth Moran, MSN, RN, CPNP-PC

 Orientation is a process where the new APRN or PA learns the role, skills, and requirements of the job.
 It is equivalent to “on the job training” and most new graduates will have weeks to months of additional support and lighter patient loads before they are fully independent.
 It is typical to have doubts regarding this process.
 What if I don’t get along with my preceptor?
 Am I learning everything that I need to know at an acceptable pace, or am I acquiring the information and assimilating at a slow pace than expected and causing delays in revenue for the institution?
 There are so many new procedures that I need to learn—how much time will it take me to master them?
 Am I asking too many questions, or not enough?
 Am I proving worth their investment to take on a new graduate who requires training?

-Those doing shift work in the hospital setting will want to consider what support will look like on weekends and nights.
-How will I adjust to night shift when myself and one medical fellow are those solely responsible?
+APRNs and PAs jobs are scheduled in shifts but you are not shift workers.
+You are providers and will not leave until you have finished the care and passed it to the next provider.
+Your scheduled hours (shift) can include work in the hospital setting on nights and weekends.
+You may be the sole provider or work with one other provider during those times.
+When evaluating a job where you will work nights and weekends, consider how you will adjust to night shift where you are singularly responsible?
 The new APRN we interviewed found it helpful that at her institution APRNs were not scheduled to be on with the new fellows until after 12 months in order to avoid two novice providers being on-call together.
 Many orientation programs schedule a separate orientation for night shifts after the day shift orientation is completed.
 The APRN and PA working at night usually have a larger patient load and will manage patients differently.
 APRNs and PAs, collectively called Advanced Practice Providers (APPs), are not shift workers in the traditional sense that they clock in and clock out; often they work beyond their scheduled shift lengths to meet unexpected patient care needs or to satisfy organizational or practice expectations.

 Tips for the Novice Advanced Practice Provider